 living in New York City.

-I’ve spent the better part of a decade helping launch brands, build businesses, and ship digital products.
+I’ve spent the better part of a decade helping launch brands, build businesses, and design digital products.
 I’m currently working on a new business full-time.
 Previously, I ran Pemberton, a human-internet consultancy.
 We work with emerging startups and established technology companies, providing a mix of digital product design, brand identity, creative direction, and more.
-Select clients include Google, Airbnb, Tumblr, and Warby Parker.
+Select clients include Spotify, Google, Airbnb, Tumblr, and Warby Parker.

 I also consult on an independent basis, collaborating with founders on high-level business and creative strategy, such as growing teams, early-stage fundraising (seed/series A/B), design support, and defining pre/post-launch roadmaps.

 Outside of design and technology, I’m a hobbyist investor and am passionate about developing markets.
 I get excited by the following themes: personal finance, real estate, fitness, nutrition, digital content, art, and travel.

 2017: I spent 15 months in sunny Los Angeles, observing the health and fitness community and consulting within the medical cannabis industry.
-I also commuted back and forth to Chicago for a large scope of work (soon to be announced).
+I also spent meaningful time commuting back and forth to Chicago as Interim Executive Creative Director for Interior Define.

 2016: I purchased and gut renovated a live/work space in Chicago’s West Loop.
 Alongside my brother, we redesigned a 1000 square foot condo and custom fabricated every detail from the frame up.
 View the outcome here.